devshaun-c/instahome-exercise/README.md

 - [x] Add a clear all to clean Listings
 - [x] Show Bulk Order and Deal for each AdType if exist for the respective customer at payment summary under each type
 - [x] Delete individual listing
+- [x] Limit character for ad type
+- [x] Mobile responsive

 # NICE-TO-HAVEs

 - [x] Create a shrinking sidebar
-- [ ] Limit character for ad type
 - [ ] Edit individual listing
-- [ ] AdType in respective groups (Standard Ads, Featured Ads, Premium Ads)
+- [ ] AdType in respective buckets (Standard Ads, Featured Ads, Premium Ads)